Seroquel

 Which dosage strengths are available for purchase?

-Available strengths range from low-dose 25mg tablets, often used for initial titration or anxiety management, up to 300mg and 400mg tablets intended for acute schizophrenia or bipolar mania treatments.
+Available strengths range from low-dose 25mg tablets, often used for initial titration or severe insomnia management, up to 300mg and 400mg tablets intended for acute schizophrenia or bipolar mania treatments.

 Is it safe to consume alcohol during the treatment period?

-Combining alcoholic beverages with this medication is strictly discouraged due to the risk of severe central nervous system depression.
-Such mixtures can cause dangerous levels of sedation, respiratory suppression, and impaired motor coordination.
+Combining alcoholic beverages with this medication is strictly discouraged.
+Because quetiapine is a heavy central nervous system depressant, alcohol amplifies its effects, leading to dangerous levels of sedation, respiratory suppression, and impaired motor coordination.

 Can this medication paradoxically cause insomnia?